dplassgit/ssl-compilers/README.md

 to add `(this *Parser)` for every method.
 Also, golang doesn't have method overloading, which I also found surprising.

+The C version was really annoying because:
+  * It doesn't have "simple" string concatenation
+  * No built-in map, set, list

-On deck are C, Rust, Scala, Kotlin, d2lang, Ruby and maybe Bash.
+On deck are Rust, Scala, Kotlin, d2lang, Ruby and maybe awk or bash.